chrisjrob/chrisjrob.github.io/_posts/2015-09-02-linux-microsoft-skype-for-business-lync-2013-client.md

 type: post
 published: true
 status: publish
-categories: technology linux ubuntu
+category: technology
-tags: skype lync
+tags: [linux, ubuntu, skype, lync, im]
 ---

 I was surprised to learn that Ubuntu 14.04 can talk to Skype for